dorba/scopemon/README.md

 ```

 ## Getting started
-_note all code samples are in Typescript_
+_Note: all code samples are in Typescript_

 Create a root monitor for your service or app:
 ```
 import { Monitor } from 'scopemon';